 - Clean air ducts.

 - Strip, scrub, wax, and treat hard floor and decorative concrete.

 - Clean carpets.

 - Introduce walkway and entry mat systems to protect newly cleaned carpets and flooring.

 - Exterior facade and window washing, and;

-- Parking lot and structure cleaning and repairs.
+- The parking lot and structure cleaning and repairs.

-As the need for major maintenance and repairs are considered, alongside the estimated costs, take the opportunity to investigate ways to protect your property investment, and how your custodial staff can assist.
+As the need for significant maintenance and repairs are considered, alongside the estimated costs, take the opportunity to investigate ways to protect your property investment, and how your custodial staff can assist.

 A review of the previous year's damage, as well as maintenance and repair requirements, should give you some idea as to your immediate inventory and purchasing needs.

 As previously mentioned; now is the ideal time to review your current product purchasing and management policies and practices to see where inefficiencies, as well as healthier and safer business practices, can be identified.